EXPRESSCLUSTER/Hyper-V/WindowsServer2016/README.md

 1. Choose installation method and click **Next**.
 1. Check the parameters and click **Finish**.
 1. On Hyper-V Manager, select the virtual machine and click **Start**.
 And click **Connect**.
-1. Install OS on the virtual machine.
+1. Install an OS on the virtual machine.
 1. After the installation is complete, shutdown the virtual machine.
 1. Create a directory *(X:\vm\ws2016-VM\bak)* to take a backup of the virtual machine files.
 	- **Note**
-		- Backup directory should be created under VM directory as "*X:\vm\ws2016-VM\bak*".
+		- Backup directory should be created under the VM directory as "*X:\vm\ws2016-VM\bak*".
 			```bat
 			X:
 			 |